itcreativeusa/weather-adventure/README.md

 ## Usage

-1. Fill in the city name & press search button
+1. Type the city name & press search button
 2. Search results will appear
-3. If no address entered, user will see alert message
+3. If no address is entered, the user will see an alert message
-4. if nothing is found according to the search criteria - user will see the warning message
+4. if nothing is found according to the search criteria - the user will see the warning message

-Screenshot located in `assets/images` folder
+The screenshot is located in the `assets/images` folder

 ![weather-adventure](assets/images/screenshot.jpg)